Kenikool/EARN9JA/admin/README.md

 Modern admin dashboard built with React, Vite, TailwindCSS v4, and DaisyUI v5.

+## Current Status

+This is the initial setup with authentication only.
+Dashboard features will be implemented based on the spec.

 ## Features

 - ✅ Login with admin credentials
-- ✅ Dashboard with stats
+- ✅ Admin registration with OTP verification
-- ✅ User management
 - ✅ DaisyUI components and themes
 - ✅ Responsive design
 - ✅ React Query for data fetching
 - ✅ React Router for navigation
 - ✅ Toast notifications
+- ⏳ Dashboard (to be implemented)
+- ⏳ User management (to be implemented)
+- ⏳ Task management (to be implemented)
+- ⏳ Withdrawal management (to be implemented)
+- ⏳ Analytics (to be implemented)
+- ⏳ Settings (to be implemented)

 ## Tech Stack